nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:
 *  edit 1  d/22/03<br>
-   Edits the due date the 1st task to be 22/03.
+   Edits the due date of the 1st task to be 22/03.
 *  edit 2 Project meeting t/LT1<br>
    Edits the 2nd task to Project meeting and add hashtag LT1.

 ### 2.5.
 Finding all tasks containing any keyword in their title or due dates: `find`

-Finds tasks containing any of the given keywords or due by given date.<br>
+Find all tasks containing any of the given keywords or due by given date.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> * The search is case sensitive. e.g `project` will not match `Project`
+> * The keyword is case sensitive. e.g `project` will not match `Project`
 > * The order of the keywords does not matter. e.g. `Meeting Project` will match `Project Meeting`
 > * Search can based on task name, date or tags.
-> * Only full words will be matched e.g. `Project` will not match `Projects`
+> * Only complete word will be matched e.g. `Project` will not match `Projects`
 > * Tasks matching at least one keyword will be returned (i.e. `OR` search).
     e.g. `Project` will match `Project Meeting`